-Source: Author's computations using (Basic data): Handbook of Indian Statistics, Reserve Bank of India (various years) and CSO, Ministry of Statistics and Policy Implementation (various years).
+Source: (Basic data): Handbook of Indian Statistics, Reserve Bank of India (various years) and CSO, Ministry of Statistics and Policy Implementation (various years)

 Table 1 provides the correlation coefficients of variables used in the model.
 The coefficients revealed that there is no significant correlation between the variables used as determinants in the model.